HoloFlix/Brickcraft-Brick-Link/README.md

 * **Engine Architecture:** The world is orchestrated by a master CityGenerator class, which owns and manages a LegoWorldGenerator instance.
 This LegoWorldGenerator is the workhorse responsible for the core block manipulation functions (TryPlaceBrick, FillBlock).
 * **Data Storage:** The world is stored in a SQLite database (world.db) as a key-value store.
 The mapdata table contains chunk data, where the key is the chunk's coordinate string ("X,Y,Z") and the value is a binary BLOB.
 * **Data Compression (The Great Cipher):** The binary BLOBs are not standard ZLIB streams.
 They are processed by a proprietary StreamCompressor class which reads a custom 4-byte header (containing the uncompressed size) before passing the rest of the payload to the ZLIB uncompress function.
-This was your most critical discovery.
 * **Rendering:** The client uses OpenGL, managed by SDL for windowing.
 The visual style is defined by a set of GLSL shaders that implement Phong lighting, fog, and advanced effects like a 1D texture-based color palette and Depth of Field post-processing.
 * **Networking:** All communication is handled by the RakNet library.
 We have already reverse-engineered the Packet IDs for the four most basic player actions (0x83 for Break, 0x85 for Color, 0x88 for Place/Select).
 * **Physics:** The server uses the open-source Bullet Physics Library, a known and well-documented standard.
 This is a massive advantage.